Heidi Game: Jets–Raiders rivalry

 The two teams did not play in the same division.
 However, each AFL team played all other teams in the league each year, allowing the Raiders and Jets to forge a bitter rivalry.
 In 1963, Oakland general manager (later owner) Al Davis traded guard Dan Ficca to New York during training camp, without mentioning to Ewbank (who was also the Jets' general manager) that Ficca would not be released from his military service for another six weeks.
 In 1966, with less than a minute to go and the Raiders leading at the new Oakland Coliseum, 28–20, Jets left tackle Winston Hill predicted to Namath in the huddle that the man he was blocking, Ben Davidson, would rush on the next play, leaving the Raiders exposed to a draw play.
 Namath called the draw, and handed the ball off to running back Emerson Boozer for 47 yards and a touchdown.
 After a Jets two-point conversion, the game ended in a 28–28 tie, and an embittered Davidson stated, "I'll get even.
 They still have to play us next year."
 They did, twice.
 In Week 4, the Jets defeated the Raiders at Shea Stadium, 27–14; this was the Raiders' only regular season loss.
 In Week 14, each team's 13th game, the teams met again, in Oakland.
-Sportswriter Paul Zimmerman said of the second 1967 Jets–Raiders game:

 Davidson stated about his play in the Oakland victory, "I don't think my tackle broke Namath's cheekbone.
 Not that I care ...
 Namath says that he's been beat up worse by girls.
 He's asking for it again."
 The Jets loss to the Raiders in 1967 knocked New York out of a tie for first place in their division – the AFL East was won by the Houston Oilers.